Ben-Kerman/anki-jrp/doc/mecab.md

 4. If `configure` finished without errors, run `make` (and ensure it succeeds).
 5. Create a temporary target directory.
-6. Run `make DESTDIR="<tgt dir>" install`, where `<tgt dir>` is the absolute path of the directory from the previous step.
+6. Run `make DESTDIR="<tgt dir>" install`, where `<tgt dir>` is the absolute path of the directory you just made.
 7. Copy or move `<tgt dir>/usr/bin/mecab` and `<tgt dir>/usr/lib/libmecab.so.2`
    to a new directory.
 Create an empty file named `mecabrc` in the same directory.